Medical Device Reprocessing Technician

 Estimated program length is based on the recommended course load per semester as outlined in the Courses tab.

-Students learn through classroom instruction, as well as significant time dedicated to real-world application and refinement of their skills during integrated practical experiences, and a SAIT-arranged practicum rotation in an approved professional clinical setting.
+You will have the opportunity to spend significant time dedicated to real-world applications where you can refine your skills.
+You’ll learn through classroom instruction, integrated practical experiences, and a SAIT-arranged practicum rotation in an approved professional clinical setting.

 Is this the right fit for me?

-After successfully completing this program, graduates will receive a SAIT Medical Device Reprocessing Technician certificate.
+Upon successful completion of this program, graduates will be awarded a SAIT Medical Device Reprocessing Technician certificate.

 Get important updates about our health and medical programs